The Winery Dogs (album)

-The Winery Dogs is the debut album by the American hard rock supergroup of the same name, released in Japan on May 5, 2013, and worldwide on July 23.
+The Winery Dogs is the debut album by the American rock band of the same name, released in Japan on May 5, 2013, and worldwide on July 23.

 Reception

 Critical

 The album received positive reviews from critics.
 AllMusic reviewer James Christopher Monger compared the album to blues rock bands such as Cream and Led Zeppelin and modern hard rock bands like Soundgarden, Black Stone Cherry and Velvet Revolver.
 He called the album "hard-hitting, fun, yet meticulously crafted 21st century rock that manages to celebrate the past and kick open new doors."